Request for Proposals - 2015 Peer Economy Research Awards

 Schedule and Deadlines

-A number of technological platforms, often referred to as the "sharing economy," are disrupting entrenched industries by enabling ordinary people to monetize excess resources such as cars, bedrooms, and skills.
+A number of technological platforms, often referred to as "sharing economy" or "peer economy" platforms, are disrupting entrenched industries by enabling ordinary people to monetize excess resources such as cars, bedrooms, and skills.
 For instance, Uber, Airbnb, and TaskRabbit have challenged the status-quo in the hospitality, transportation, and staffing industries.

 These platforms have the potential to create extra income opportunities for people, reduce the environmental cost of ownership, and foster interactions among co-located residents.
 At the same time, they challenge existing business practices, some of which were originally intended to protect public safety, health, and labor rights, among others.
 More broadly, the term "sharing economy" is in need for examination as these platforms most often involve the monetization of transactions that otherwise could have occurred in reciprocity networks.